| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday March 31, 2008!

 interested in- the Plantings Intentions Report for our spring crops here

+in 2008 will be released Monday morning at 7:30 am Central Time.
 The prereport expectations are for several million acres to be diverted from corn to soybeans, and overall wheat acres to be slightly higher than in 2007 and cotton acres expected to decline by something over a million acres compared to last spring.
 If you are reading this before 8 AM Central- we have a pre-report analysis featuring comments from Don Roose of US Commodities in Des Moines, Iowa linked below that you can listen to.
 This link, an hour or so after the report is released will become a review of the report as we look at national numbers as well as numbers back in our part of the country. | |

-Hedger or Speculator- the Debate Over Commodity Index Funds Intensifying. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ This past
+| Hedger or Speculator- the Debate Over Commodity Index Funds Intensifying. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~This past

 week, I got an interesting "analysis" about Commodity Index Funds that was